ashleymcnamara/ashleymcnamara/README.md

 ### 🌟 About Me
 <img align="right" width="150" height="150" src="https://github.com/MishManners/MishManners/blob/master/My-OctocatsShortest.gif"></a>

-**👩‍💼 Who I Am**: I'm the Senior Director of Developer Relations at GitHub, and I'm super passionate about community!
+**👩‍💼 Who I Am**: I’m the Senior Director of Developer Relations at GitHub, with a deep passion for building and empowering communities!
-**🌐 What I'm Focused On**: My role is all about nurturing a diverse and vibrant developer ecosystem across the globe.
+**🌐 What I'm Focused On**: My role is centered around fostering a diverse and thriving developer ecosystem worldwide.
-**🚀 My Mission**: I'm here to make your GitHub experience as awesome as possible.
-From streamlining collaboration to innovating your workflow!
+**🚀 My Mission**: I’m dedicated to making your GitHub experience as seamless and impactful as possible, helping you collaborate better and innovate faster.
-**🤝 Let's Connect**: We're all ears when it comes to providing the resources, support, and community connections you need to shine.
+**🤝 Let's Connect**: I’m here to listen and support, ensuring you have the resources, connections, and encouragement you need to succeed.
-**🌍 Where You Can Find Me**: Although GitHub connects me globally, my roots are in the beautiful city of Seattle, WA.
+**🌍 Where You Can Find Me**: While GitHub connects me to the world, I’m based in the beautiful city of Seattle, WA.

 ---